confluentinc/librdkafka/INTRODUCTION.md

 address.
 If host resolves to multiple addresses librdkafka will round-robin the addresses for each connection attempt.
-A DNS recording containing all broker address can thus be used to provide a reliable bootstrap broker.
+A DNS record containing all broker address can thus be used to provide a reliable bootstrap broker.